Review: The Legend Of Grimrock

 I’ll be honest, when I first heard about this game I thought that it was called “Legend of Grimlock” and I was all excited because who doesn’t love the leader of the Dinobots?
 When I heard that the correct title was “Legend of Grimrock” I knew I had to get on board a different train of thought.

-Lastly you’ll see a mode that will confound most but for that select few it’ll fill with glee, you have the option of having no maps at all by selecting old school mode.
+Lastly you’ll see a mode that will confound most, but for that select few it’ll fill you with glee, you have the option of having no maps at all by selecting old school mode.
 With this mode on you get out the graph paper and the pen and make your maps as you go.
-The added bonus to choosing this option is that you wont be able to know what part of the map you’re in at any given time.
-For those who like this level of dedication and work in their RPG it’s a great addition, myself on the other hand remember when I had to do that for games and I love the fact that games offer maps now.
-Just like the difficulty setting if you choose to go without maps you’re stuck until you start a new game.
+The added bonus to choosing this option is that you won’t be able to know what part of the map you’re in at any given time.
+For those who like this level of dedication and work in their RPG it’s a great addition, I on the other hand, remember when I had to do that for games and I love the fact that games offer maps now.
+Just like the difficulty setting, if you choose to go without maps you’re stuck until you start a new game.

 - Humans (all around): 4 starting skill points

 - Minotaur (tank): Strength +5, dexterity -4, vitality +4, willpower -3, food consumption +20, along with 1 starting skill point.

 - Lizardman (rouge): Dexterity +2, willpower -1, along with 3 starting skill points.